-How to Choose an Online HVAC School or College
+How to Select an Online HVAC School

 Students in online and hybrid programs learn through lectures, videos, applied exercises and e-mail discussions with teachers and classmates.
 Printed textbooks are needed for some programs.
 There are also required on-campus labs that take place once during the program.